PELL FEDERAL GRANT

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG)

 It is granted to students who demonstrate exceptional financial need, who are enrolled in an undergraduate program without having completed the requirements of a four-year bachelor’s degree or post-graduate program.
-National University College, per federal requirement, must give priority to students eligible for the Federal Pell Grant and with an expected family contribution of zero.
+NUC UNiversity, per federal requirement, must give priority to students eligible for the Federal Pell Grant and with an expected family contribution of zero.

 FEDERAL STUDENT LOANS